bigin/Scriptor/README.md

 - Composer 2
 - SQLite 3.38+ (for `json_extract`, FTS5)
 - Standard PHP extensions: `mbstring`, `dom`, `json`, `gd`, `pdo_sqlite`
-- A web server that routes unknown paths to `index.php` — Apache (`.htaccess` is shipped), Caddy, Nginx, or PHP's built-in server.
+- A web server with its document root pointed at `public/` and unknown paths routed to `public/index.php` — Apache (`public/.htaccess` is shipped), Caddy, Nginx, or PHP's built-in server.

 ## Installation